What is the Battery life?

-Battery life is the amount of time your device runs before it needs to be recharged.
+Battery life is the time your device runs before it needs to be recharged.

 What is Battery lifespan?

-Battery lifespan is the amount of time your battery lasts until it needs to be replaced.
+Battery lifespan is when your battery lasts until it needs replacement.

 General Performance Tips & Solutions